taitanang/Taitanang_BlueStampPortfolio/index.md

 # Final Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aKtyTNzGmXI?si=Gydvsm9XCV_Sq1bm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Description:

 For my third milestone, I designed a few custom parts for my robot using a CAD program.
 These include boxes to attach the Arduino Uno and the motor driver to the chassis and parts for a case around the robot.
 Refer to figures 4-7 for images.
+The boxes are to keep the circuit boards from sliding around on the car, and include holes to screw into the chassis.
+The case helps contain all the parts and provides a clean border.
+I had to print the case in three parts to fit onto the 3D printer, so to connect them together, I used a soldering iron to melt the plastic from one part onto another.

 ### Challenges:

 One challenge I faced during this milestone was that two of the motors weren't working properly.
 They wouldn't turn forward, but they were able to turn backward.
 I tested multiple possible ways this could have happened, including the code, wiring, solder connections, and even replacing the motor driver.
-However, the solution was to rotate the motor driver 180 degrees and plug the motor wires into the opposite ports.
+However, the solution was just to rotate the motor driver 180 degrees and plug the motor wires into the opposite ports.
 Another challenge was getting all the dimensions for the 3D-printed parts to be correct.
 For example, the chassis has a few screws protruding, so I made some indents in the casing to solve this issue.
 However, my measurements weren't accurate, and I had to use a Dremel to remove plastic that was colliding with the screws.

 ### Next steps: